Pain Tracker App Privacy Policy v.1.4

 Contact Us

-If you have any questions or concerns about this Privacy Policy or about how MigraineBot handles your data, please do not hesitate to reach out: vitalii.rizo@gmail.com.
+If you have any questions or concerns about this Privacy Policy or about how Pain Tracker App handles your data, please do not hesitate to reach out: vitalii.rizo@gmail.com.
 We value your privacy and will gladly address any issues or clarifications you need.

-Thank you for trusting MigraineBot with your headache tracking.
+Thank you for trusting Pain Tracker App with your headache tracking.
 We are dedicated to keeping your data safe and your privacy respected while you use the Service.
-Enjoy using MigraineBot to gain insights into your migraine patterns, and rest assured that your personal information is handled responsibly.

 Change log